somecallmetim/trismax-challenge/README.md

 project seemed to be to hit the minimal functionality as quickly as possible.
 As such, I was more concerned that everything functioned as intended quickly than that every detail was perfect.
 I also set up some very basic logging to make sure things were working correctly, particularly when I started working on the crontab portion of the app.

 The SQL query function was sort of tacked on at the end and really didn't seem to fit the rest of the challenge.
-There was a lot of emphasis on dealing with this CSV file and then, at the very end, was a bit about doing a single SQL query involving three data fields.
+There was a lot of emphasis on dealing with the original
+CSV file and then, at the very end, was a bit about doing a single SQL query involving three data fields.
 If I had more time, maybe I would have set up an Apache server with a basic web page, or set up some kind of API endpoint, or set up postman, etc. But the company in question mostly just seemed interested in whether or not I could write a simple SQL query.
 So that's there and that's what it does.

 I ended up using crontab to run the app weekly at it's scheduled time.
 This is mostly because I'd previously done precisely this for a small app I built that got
 Twitter results periodically a while back.
 In hindsight, I wonder if it would have been better to just run the app continually and have it monitor it's own tasks and do them